10 Hardest Minerals In The World | On Mohs Scale

 It has a high refractive index and the highest thermal conductivity of any natural element.
 The density of diamonds ranges from 3,150 kg/m3 to 3,530 kg/m3.

 Diamonds have been produced synthetically in laboratories ever since their invention in the 1950s.
-Today, most synthetic (artificial diamonds) are produced by HPHT (high-pressure, high-temperature) process.
-Like natural diamonds, artificial ones can also be of different colors, which are obtained by adding various impurities such as nitrogen and boron during the diamond-making process.
+Today, the majority of the synthetic (artificial diamonds) are produced by the HPHT (high-pressure, high-temperature) process.

 More than 110 million carats of rough diamonds are mined every year.